godrobot/json/docs/app-builder/format/styles/section-background.md

 ## Notes

+- Layers are specified in the array from top to bottom (first item = top layer, last item = bottom layer)
+- Layers are automatically sorted by type priority (overlay on top, color at bottom)
-- Layer IDs are automatically assigned based on the order in the format string
+- Layer IDs are automatically assigned based on the sorted order
 - Lower IDs are rendered first (underneath)
 - Higher IDs are rendered on top
 - If a layer type doesn't exist in the template, it will be skipped